w0rdsm1th/w0rdsm1th.github.io/_posts/2019-02-22-learning-to-code.md

 ## my tooling and setup
 -	IDE: IntelliJ with the python plugin, basically the same as PyCharm but a few more IDE options and multilingual support.
 IntelliJ integrates so well with other tools e.g. virtual environment manager, version control, testing and deployment.
 Its also really easy to customise and sync using your JetBrains account e.g. [apply a badass colour scheme](http://color-themes.com/?view=index).
 I have also recently started using MS Visual Studio and it does _some_ things better.
 - a nice raw text editor: Notepad++ on Windows, Sublime sounds nice for mac (I've never used it).
-Recently started using github's [Atom](https://atom.io/) which is cross platform, really lightweight, nicely packaged out of the box (read: default dark themed and split screen), extendible, pretty good completion and really nifty shortcuts (just "A" to create a new file!!! :open_mouth:).
+Recently started using github's [Atom](https://atom.io/) which is cross platform, integrates well with version control (unsurprisingly), lightweight, nicely packaged out of the box (read: default dark themed and split screen), extendible, pretty good completion and really nifty shortcuts (just "a" to add a new file!!! :open_mouth:).
--	Miniconda for environment management.
+-	Environment management: conda.
 I really recommend investing time to understand virtual environments.
 They are the topic of my next post.
 In a nutshell they control your project's the installed library versions.
 Often so-so hard to replicate results because of peoples hacky-as-shit setups.
   - The big advantage conda has over other virtual environment manager (venv and pipenv) is that it allows you to specify a specific version of python that is different to the base anaconda python (e.g. base version is 3.6.4 but can install any 3.X).
   - Here is a [template conda yml file](/assets/2019-02/template_conda_env.yml).
 You should modify this file: e.g. set the environment name and python version.
 [Here's the conda docs section how to to create an environment using a yml](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)
 -	Testing: pytest and unittest together.
 I strongly recommend getting familiar with [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).